hl7ch/ch-vacd/input/pagecontent/TC_D02.md

 ## Test Case D 02: Merging conflicts for immunization, medicalproblems and past illness

 ### Precondition
-In the EPR of the patient there are several ImmunizationAdministration documents.
+In the ehealth ecosystem of the patient there are several ImmunizationAdministration documents.
 In two documents the same Immunization, PastIllness and MedicalProblem entries are entered.

 ### Sequence